Rahmenordnung/project-3m-database/README.md

 # Cookbook Milestone Project (Tudor George Pascu)

-## Mongo db, Flask, Python, Data centric development

-### Name
+## Name

-Belly convent, the project name was chosen because the user as he enters the page will be converted, for the while he visits the page, to a world of superiour cuisine aplied in various locations all over the world.
+Belly convent, the project name was chosen because the user as he enters the page will be converted, for a litlle while , to a world of superiour cuisine aplied in various locations all over the world.
 Sometime will be the case that is a high class cuisine, other that will be a very famour recipe that represents so well a type of cuisine and it tastes so well that gain its own place among the Belly cuisine.

-#### User Stories
+## User Stories

 * A mother staying at home bored, because she doesn't know how to get a superior recipes page, or very popular ones.
 Because she whants to impress her friends and get some good impressions and somehow climb up in the social scale.

 * Anybody interrested in improving their cooking level, chefs, students, and they need a fast and quick selection of recipes sorted in different ways.

-* A person that looks for some good ranked recipes but needs some specifications about some of the most comun allergens because of their health contions.
+* A person that looks for some good ranked recipes but needs some specifications about the most comun allergens because of their health contions.

-### Features
+## Features

 ### Existing Features

-* Navbar - Consists of the Bely Convent logo which returns the user to the "Home" page of the application.
-There is also links to the "Recipes", "Add (recipes)", "Cuisines" and Graphs.
+* __Navbar__ - Consists of the __Bely Convent__ logo which returns the user to the Home page of the application.
+There is also links to the **Recipes**, **Add (recipes)**, **Graphs**, **Preferences** that contains a _dropdown_ with **Cuisine**, **Chefs**, **Courses**, **Food Group**.
 The navbar will appear on all pages.

 #### __Belly Convent__

 * Or Recipes is a __list of recipes__ that at the same time is the Home page.
 This consist of the recipes list containing  the recipe name and their food group shown in a __acordeon__ that if *clicked* will display a small intro acout the recipe.
-Before each recipe name there are __two options__, one is for **editing** the recipe and one is for **viewing the full recipe**, preceded by some **glyphicons**.
+Before each recipe name there are __two options__, one is for **editing** the recipe and one is for **viewing the full recipe**, preceded by a **glyphicon**.
     * The __editing button__ edites the recipe in all the fields that are available in the database.
-    * The __green arrow__ redirects the user to the recipe __full detail__, differentiated from the small preview present in the accordeon.
+    * The __red arrow__ redirects the user to the recipe __full detail__, differentiated from the small preview present in the accordeon.
 This full detailed page consits of all the data present in the database, image, name, prep-time, etc
 * __Sorting dropdown__ above the list, delievers different parameters to order the recipe list.
 * __The Search box__ offers the user the function of searching by words in the data-base
-* __Pagination__ is present in the Recipe list and in the searching results if required by the results FOOTER
+* __Pagination__ is present in the Recipe list and in the searching results if required by the results number
 * __Add Recipe__ is a green button that redirects the user to the add recipe page
+* __Footer__ contains a copyright text, a link to a restaurant with the same name, and social media icons to different cooking pages.

 #### __Add Recipe__